-Between COP15 Conference at Copenhagen in 2009 and COP21 Paris Accord on Climate Change in 2015, the planted area of oil palm has increased by a million hectares as the government statistics indicate.
+Between the COP15 Conference at Copenhagen in 2009 and the COP21 Paris Accord on Climate Change in 2015, that is, in a short span of just about 6 years, the planted area of oil palm has increased by a whopping million hectares as government statistics indicate.
 We do not know the extent of natural forest felling or peatland drainage involved in the increased planted area.

 Could it be that the western world doesn’t buy the fact that more than half of our country’s forests are reserved and gazetted for protection?
 Why should this be the case?
 Could it be perhaps that the ground realities via satellite images tell a different story?

-Despite the industry rhetoric, one wonders if there is a coalition of political and agribusiness interests that are putting “profits” well ahead of “planet” despite all the sloganism spewed?
+Despite the industry’s rhetoric, one wonders if there is a coalition of political and agribusiness interests that are putting “profits” well ahead of “planet” despite all the sloganism spewed?